Places to visit in Binsar

 3. Binsar Wildlife Sanctuary

 Experience natural bliss as you go on a jungle safari in Binsar Wildlife Sanctuary surrounded by oak, pine and rhododendrons.
-Since the sanctuary is relativity small in size, the flora and fauna is richer and denser and one can easily spot leopard, Himalayan bear, jungle cat, and fox and more than 200 species of birds.
-Needless to say, Binsar Wildlife Sanctuary is one of the best places to visit be it with family, friends, or partner.
+Since the sanctuary is relativity small in size, the flora and fauna are richer and denser and one can easily spot a leopard, Himalayan bear, jungle cat, fox and more than 200 species of birds.
+Needless to say, Binsar Wildlife Sanctuary is one of the best places to visit be it with family, friends, or partners.